nicolas-risberg/public-repo/projects/_posts/2020-06-17-game-project-5.md

 the components needed for this behaviour.

 #### <a id="particles">Particle System Architecture</a>
-I designed and implemented the particle system architecture for this game, where all particles were pooled and reinitializable in runtime, enabling fire and ice effects on the player change directions depending on the player character's facing.
+I designed and implemented the particle system architecture for this game, where all particles were pooled and reinitializable in runtime, enabling the fire and ice effects coming from the player character to change directions depending on the character's facing.
 I also designed some of the particle systems used in the final game.
-Some examples include a sandstorm, a fiery crackling from the braziers as well as an icy glinting coming off the ice blocks.
+Some examples include a sandstorm, a fiery crackling from the braziers as well as an icy glinting coming off of the ice blocks.
 The particle system was also used in the inventory UI to mark the currently selected item.
 We also used it for a dust trail coming off of the player, a sparkling coming off of item chests, and dust arising from sliding regular blocks.

 <center>